-The objectives of managing a wound by suturing it are obvious and simple, and that is to avoid infection from taking root in the wound, help in stopping bleeding through the wound, and to provide a visually pleasing scar as opposed to a grotesque mass of tissue.
+The objectives of managing a wound by suturing are obvious and simple.
+The first is to avoid infection from taking root in the wound.
+The second is to help in stopping bleeding through the wound.
+A third is to provide a visually pleasing scar as opposed to a grotesque mass of tissue.

-Many case studies now focus on the aesthetic nature of the actual healing process of a wound, rather than the probability of infection, because generally the rate of infection is low regardless of the technique used.
+Many case studies now focus on the aesthetic nature of the actual healing process of a wound rather than the probability of infection.
+This is because generally speaking the rate of infection is low regardless of the technique used.

-Although the basic techniques and principles related to tissue repair haven’t changed all that much in the last century, various options are available to make the overall operation a therapeutic experience.
+Although the basic techniques and principles related to tissue repair haven’t changed much in the last century, various options are available to make the overall operation a therapeutic experience.

 With the extensive study done in this field, medical practitioners have now developed topical anesthetics, tissue adhesives, and fast absorbing suturing material highly responsible for ensuring little to no amount of trauma for the patient.

-The use of sedation during the procedure, especially for difficult cuts, or for an anxious patient, has made this easy to tolerate for the family, the physician, and the patient involved.
+The use of sedation during the procedure, especially for difficult cuts, or for an anxious patient, has made suturing easy to tolerate for the family, the physician, and the patient.

 A basic suturing kit includes the following: